The Ultimate Guide to Trust Badges for Websites

 - Adding trust badges to your site

-Trust badges resource: where to get site seals for your website
+Trust badges resource: where to get a few trust badges for your website

 First things first.